-- Standard size ice (85' x 200') or international size ice surfaces.
-The ice surface must include all ringette markings. - Minimum of four (4) dressing rooms for each pad of ice at the venue - First Aid room - High Performance Athlete treatment room - Two (2) Officials' change area with separate stalled shower and toilet. - Athlete warm-up area - Spectator seating areas in the arena adjacent to the ice surface for no less than 500 at one ice pad and minimum of 100 at other ice pads - Dedicated Internet access for broadcast purposes to be supplied by the host. - Medical and Athlete Services
+- Standard size ice (85' x 200') preferred, or international size ice surfaces.
+The ice surface must include all ringette markings.

+- Minimum of four (4) dressing rooms for each pad of ice at the venue

+- First Aid room

+- High Performance Athlete treatment room

+- Officials' meeting room and change area

+- Athlete warm-up area

+- Spectator seating areas in the arena adjacent to the ice surface for no less than 500 at one ice pad and minimum of 100 at other ice pads

+- Dedicated Internet access for broadcast purposes to be supplied by the host.

+- Medical and Athlete Services